The Early Years

 When Krause took over, the clinical facilities were outdated and somewhat depressing.
 The old University hospital (circa 1928) had large, multiple-bed, open wards with draw curtains between each bed.
 The outpatient clinic was similar - dark and unappealing, with large fans for cooling instead of modern air conditioning.
 Operating rooms and equipment were also outdated and the ophthalmologists would use a single operating room to simultaneously operate on two patients.
 Krause immediately undertook remodeling of the facilities and recruiting new faculty, which rejuvenated the clinical care and teaching programs.
 A new University hospital and clinical building soon followed in 1986.
 The stature and recognition of the department grew in concert with these facilities and new faculty.

 Krause's administrative leadership was also recognized by the hospital and medical school.
 He was asked to serve as Chief of Clinical Affairs, Senior Associate Dean and Senior Associate Hospital Director.
 He led the development of Michigan’s HMO, MCARE and served as its first president.
 He directed strategic planning for the hospital's first satellite facilities.

 Dr. Krause passed away in February 2013, much to the department's sadness.
 The Charles J. Krause, M.D, Collegiate Professorship in Otolaryngology was established in his name and honor.
-Dr. Carol Bradford currently holds the professorship.
+Dr. Mark Prince currently holds the professorship.